Avalanche: Mitigation

 In many areas, regular avalanche tracks can be identified and precautions can be taken to minimize damage, such as the prevention of development in these areas.
 To mitigate the effect of avalanches the construction of artificial barriers can be very effective in reducing avalanche damage.
 There are several types: One kind of barrier (snow net) uses a net strung between poles that are anchored by guy wires in addition to their foundations.
 These barriers are similar to those used for rockslides.
 Another type of barrier is a rigid fence-like structure (snow fence) and may be constructed of steel, wood or pre-stressed concrete.
 They usually have gaps between the beams and are built perpendicular to the slope, with reinforcing beams on the downhill side.
 Rigid barriers are often considered unsightly, especially when many rows must be built.
 They are also expensive and vulnerable to damage from falling rocks in the warmer months.
 In addition to industrially manufactured barriers, landscaped barriers, called avalanche dams stop or deflect avalanches with their weight and strength.
 These barriers are made out of concrete, rocks, or earth.
 They are usually placed right above the structure, road, or railway that they are trying to protect, although they can also be used to channel avalanches into other barriers.
 Occasionally, earth mounds are placed in the avalanche's path to slow it down.
 Finally, along transportation corridors, large shelters, called snow sheds, can be built directly in the slide path of an avalanche to protect traffic from avalanches.

 Early warning systems

 Warning systems can detect avalanches which develop slowly, such as ice avalanches caused by icefalls from glaciers.
-Interferometric radars, high-resolution cameras, or motion sensors can monitor instable areas over a long term, lasting from days to years.
+Interferometric radars, high-resolution cameras, or motion sensors can monitor unstable areas over a long term, lasting from days to years.
 Experts interpret the recorded data and are able to recognize upcoming ruptures in order to initiate appropriate measures.
 Such systems (e.g. the monitoring of the Weissmies glacier in Switzerland) can recognize events several days in advance.